wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Queue·Item () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void QueueItem ( [ItemConfig::Item](ItemConfig_Item.md) Item, int Charge = 0, boolean Touched = false, bool Golden = false, int VarData = 0 ) {: .copyable aria-label='Functions' }
 When the player touches a collectible or trinket, they are not granted it immediately.
 Instead, the item is queued for the duration of the animation where the player holds the item above their head.
-When the animation is finished, the item(s) in the queue will be granted.
+When the animation is finished, the item in the queue will be granted.
 This method adds a new item to the item queue.
 If the player is not currently playing an animation, then the queued item will simply be awarded instantly.

+Also see `FlushQueueItem()`, `IsItemQueueEmpty()`, and `QueuedItem`.
 ___
 ### Remove·Black·Heart () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }